Ebaka716/searchV3/src/docs/TEMPLATES.md

 ## Integration
 - Used in the Search page to display results in the dialogue flow.
+- All placeholder cards are being replaced by real, styled components using shadcn/ui primitives for consistency and accessibility.
 - Can be extended for new answer types or result formats.